A/N: White Collar and its characters are the creation of Jeff Eastin. They are not mine and I make no profit from playing with them.

 Rice said it didn't matter.
 She needed someone fluent in French who could pass a message in a New Year's Eve party.
 Simple.
 Hughes agreed it was low risk, even for someone as inexperienced as Neal.
 All Peter could do now was review the plan for any holes, and make sure Neal was prepared.

 "Nice," said Jones under his breath to Peter.
-"Mr. Sinclair did alright for himself."
+"Mr. Sinclair did all right for himself."

 "Are you sure he's being coerced?"
 Tricia asked.
 "Maybe it was Collins' idea."

-"We have to assume that Sinclair is aware something has gone wrong with his plans.
-He would search anything and anyone we try to send into the house.
+"We have to assume that Sinclair will be suspicious of any visitors or messages we try to send to Collins.
 But he and his wife are hosting a New Year's Eve party tomorrow night."